vincentvdschaft/jaxus/README.md

 # JAX UltraSound
 Basic ultrasound simulation and reconstruction functionality implemented in JAX.

+> **⚠️ Note**: The project is in an early stage of development and the API is subject to change.
+Be sure to pin the version of the package in your `requirements.txt` file.

 ## Installation
 Install the package using pip:
 ```bash